ballerina-guides/wso2con-24/session-3/backend/README.md

 - Constraint validation - [GraphQL input constraint validation](https://ballerina.io/learn/by-example/graphql-input-constraint-validation/) has been introduced using the `ballerina/constraint` module to validate that the rating is a value between 1 and 5, inclusive.

+- Schema generation - Now that the service implementation is done, we can generate the GraphQL schema using the `bal graphql` command.

+    ```bash
+    reviewed$ bal graphql -i service.bal -o schema/
+    SDL Schema(s) generated successfully and copied to :
+    -- schema_reviewed.graphql
+    ```

+    This will generate the schema at the specified [output path](./reviewed/schema/schema_reviewed.graphql).

 - Note: if you want to enable GraphiQL and/or introspection, add the following also in the config file.

     ```toml